 We like Neem Oil insecticide for general purpose pest control.

 The Amaranthus has long been cultivated in many parts of South America, particularly in the Andes, Indonesia, Malaysia, and India for its edible seeds and leaves.

 The flower seeds are small, but are known to be highly nutritious – containing good quantities of:

 - Vitamin B complex

 The plant seeds also contain a type of high-quality protein grain crop containing amino acid lysine in abundant quantities.

 They are either cooked or added to baked products in powdered form.

 The mild-flavored leaves are consumed in both cooked and raw forms.

-The plant is also widely grown for ornamental purposes due to its bright-colored showy flowers and make great cut flowers.
+The plant is also widely grown in well drained soil and full sun for ornamental purposes due to its bright-colored showy flowers and make great cut flowers.